Damon11111/Multiplayer_Networking_game/README.md

 Serious Objective: Show how data transfers can be vulnerable to outside interference or theft and why protection against them is important

 Procedures:
   Who - 1 Courier and 1 Robber
   What - Delivery player can deliver to target mailboxes when close and robber can steal when close to opposing player both can throw rocks to stun opposing player
   Where - City
   When - Couriers must start at spawn for each delivery How - Interacting with target mailbox or player in close proximety
   Rules:  Players interact with eachother by throw rocks, robbers can steal when close to courier, couriers can deliver when close to target mailbox

 Resourses:
-  Asset Attribution:

     Player Controller:
       https://assetstore.unity.com/packages/3d/characters/modular-first-person-controller-189884